 With New York’s recent passage of the Compassionate Care Act (CCA) many individuals who suffer from disabling illnesses may be eligible for the state’s medical marijuana card.
 Even though the laws are considered quite extensive, once all requirements have been met, obtaining this drug is relatively easy.
 Since the Act became law in 2014, the continuous review process has allowed amendments to be added that has not only streamlined the process, but that allowed for the inclusion of patients once not covered.

-What to say to get a medical marijuana card
+What to say to get a medical marijuana card in NewYork

 Since the CCA is a relatively new law in New York, patients who are interested in obtaining the proper certification may not know exactly how to approach their medical practitioner regarding marijuana as a treatment.
 Don’t worry; it’s not as hard as it seems.
 To begin with, make sure that your doctor has been approved by the state’s Department of Health to certify patients.
 A listing of approved providers can be found online at Department of Health.